industrial-edge/Apache-Kafka-Connector/docs/installation.md

 ```bash
 docker-compose build
 ```
-This command builds the docker images of the services which are specified in the docker-compose.yml file.
+This command builds the docker images of the services which are specified in the docker-compose.yml file. **For a deeper implementation understanding, click** [here](./implementation.md)

 ## Upload Application to Industrial Edge Management